tanzimamin2/School_District_Analysis/README.md

         ![image](https://user-images.githubusercontent.com/93144225/143805525-08650242-f0dc-4dcd-ab44-64aeedf1fe27.png)

 ## Summary
 In conclusion, the new **School District Analysis** is more accurate and trustworthy.
-Here are four changes that was observed:-
+Here are four changes that were observed:-

 * Thomas High school recieved a much better ranking score among the other schools.
 * A lot of the previous Math, Reading and overall pass percentages have been updated.